spring-attic/spring-hadoop/README.md

 Through the `test.properties` file under `src/test/resources` folder (further tweaks can be applied through `hadoop-ctx.xml` file under `src/test/resources/org/springframework/data/hadoop`).

-## Enabling Hbase/Hive/Pig/WebHdfs Tests
+## Enabling Hbase/Hive/Pig/WebHdfs/Cascading Tests
-Note that by default, only the vanilla Hadoop tests are running - you can enable additional tests (such as Hive or Pig) by adding the tasks `enableHBaseTests`, `enableHiveTests`, `enablePigTests` and `webHdfsTests` (or `enableAllTests` in short).
+Note that by default, only the vanilla Hadoop tests are running - you can enable additional tests (such as Hive or Pig) by adding the tasks `enableHBaseTests`, `enableHiveTests`, `enablePigTests`, `enableWebHdfsTests` or `enableCascadingTests` (or `enableAllTests` in short).
 Use `test.properties` file for customizing the default location for these services as well.

 ## Disabling test execution
 You can disable all tests by skipping the `test` task: